 Your dog never has to be destructive when you aren’t with them during the day.
 When properly introduced and utilized, crate training can be a great tool to make sure your pup doesn’t create a mess while you’re away.

 Our dogs were all trained this way until they proved that they could be trusted loose in the home.
 Now, we no longer need the crate because they have a good understanding that they are only allowed to chew their toys.
 However, as puppies, they were all crate trained to keep them from developing bad chewing habits.

-Recognize that there may be some rental communities that will not open their doors to your pet.
+Recognize that there may be some rental communities that will not open their doors to your pet, no matter what.
+While we all love a good crusade, it may not be the best use of your time.
 If they have a very firm “no-pets policy,” spend your time dealing with more individual landlords who are open to negotiation.